 Over 700 finance terms, Shmooped to perfection.

 Covered Put Writer

-Let's walk through a transaction, but we'll start with a covered call because it is easier to understand: In a covered call trade, the trader buys shares, believing they will go up (duh) and then also sells a call against them.
+We'll start with a covered call because it is easier to understand... and explain.
+In a covered call trade, the trader buys shares, believing they will go up (duh) and then also sells a call against them (which gives others the right to buy the shares at a specific price).
 That is, she buys IBM at $130 a share and then for $4 a share, sells call options with a $150 strike which expire in 4 months.
-If IBM rockets upwards to $180 in the time period, the trader makes $20 a share from the shares that went from $130 to $150 - and also makes $4 from the call option she sold for a grand total of $24 in gains.
+If IBM rockets upwards to $180 in the time period, the trader makes $20 a share from the shares that went from $130 to $150—and also makes $4 from the call option she sold, for a grand total of $24 in gains.
 But if she had just owned the stock and played golf the whole time, she would have made $50 in just owning the stock, nothing fancy.

 In a covered put, things happen in reverse.
-She shorts IBM at $130, thinking it's going down like a horny teenager on a Saturday night.
-But she is nervous so she sells put options to go along with this trade.
+She buys IBM at $130, thinking it's going down.
+But she's nervous, so she sells put options to go along with this trade.
 Here, she might sell puts with a strike price of $110 strike for $4, which expire in 4 months.
 That is, the buyer of the put has the right to "put," or sell, IBM back to our friendly female trader here at $110 a share.
-So if IBM tanks amid fraudulent accounting rumors and goes to $80 a share, our trader makes $20 a share from the decline from $130 to $110.
-And then she pockets another $4 from the put premium she sold.
+So if IBM tanks and goes to $80 a share, our trader makes $20 a share from the decline from $130 to $110.
+And then she pockets another $4 from the put she sold.
 At $80, her IBM shares will be put to her but she will be "covered" because she has the shares that she shorted in the first place.
-That is, the risk is less.
-And the reward is less too: If she'd just shorted IBM and played golf, she would have made $50 from IBM's decline from $130 to $80 in that time period.
+So, the risk is less.
+But the reward is less, too: If she'd just shorted IBM and played golf, she would have made $50 from IBM's decline from $130 to $80 in that time period.